 Love it or hate it, iTunes is one of the most popular media players today.
 It’s also a great CD ripper.
 If you are an iOS device owner who wants to put the songs from your CDs to your device(s), iTunes is your one stop station.

-We’ve covered iTunes many times before, we even published an ebook about it, so I won’t go too far about this one.
+We’ve covered iTunes many times before, so I won’t go too far about this one.
 Basically, every time you put an audio CD in your computer disc tray, iTunes will show it on the sidebar, grab the song information from CDDB, and offer you to rip it to digital format.

 You can choose which digital format that you want to use from the “Edit – Preferences – General” menu.
 Click the “Import Settings” and you’ll see all the available formats.
 To retain the CD quality, choose lossless format; while for the best compatibility, choose MP3.